 Total Knee Replacement

 A knee replacement (arthroplasty) is where the entire joint is replaced with metal and plastic.
 This is inpatient surgery, and patients typically stay two to three days in the hospital.
 Depending on the help you have at home or your living situation, you may need to go to a skilled nursing facility after surgery to receive daily physical therapy and get help with tasks like bathing and meals.

 Total knee-replacement surgery involves your surgeon making a seven-to-10-inch incision on the front of your knee.
 Your surgeon will slide and tilt your kneecap to look at the rest of your knee joint and assess the damage.

-The damaged bone and cartilage of the thighbone and shinbone is removed, resurfaced, and replaced with a metal component.
-These two metal components come together to form your new knee joint.
+The damaged bone and cartilage of the thighbone and shinbone is removed, resurfaced, and replaced with two metal components that come together to form your new knee joint.
 A plastic insert is put between the metal components to absorb force and help your knee glide more naturally.
 Your kneecap may be smoothed out and flattened before it’s returned to its normal position.